 The lingering effects of the anesthesia and the possibility of discomfort may be present in the first few days after surgery but can be managed with medication.
 A checkup is required a few days afterward, but the sutures won’t be removed until after 10-14 days.
 Complications are rare but still possible, although the majority of dogs who have the surgery make a full recovery.

 If glaucoma is detected early, treatments will be monitored, so follow-up appointments will be part of your dog’s management plan.
 For breeds predisposed to developing glaucoma, checkups twice a year help in early detection.

-Treatment may require alternative approaches to how your dog’s recovery and management of glaucoma is handled.
 Regardless of whether management consists of medication and monitoring, or taking things a step further with surgery, the result is the same — to bring your dog relief.

 Secondary glaucoma can be prevented by keeping your dog safe, doing your best to avoid injuries and accidents, staying on top of health issues and seeking out treatment for any infection, especially eye related, as soon as possible.

 Primary glaucoma, however, is not preventable because it is the result of genetics.
 But steps can be taken beforehand to try to slow any degenerative changes to your dog’s eyes and reduce their chances of developing glaucoma.

 - Antioxidants like beta-carotene, vitamins E and C, as well as nutraceuticals can all be taken to reduce the amount of damage that occurs to the cells of the eye.